โ† Articlesยท๐Ÿ“ฟ Tradition & Practice8 min read

 Nakshatra refers to the lunar mansion or star-sector associated with the moon at a given time.
 There are 27 nakshatras in common use.

-In your sankalpa code, nakshatra appears in two ways: one is the puja-time nakshatra from Panchangam, and the other is the devotee’s birth nakshatra, which can also be included in personalized sankalpa wording.
+In PujaZen's sankalpa step, nakshatra can appear in two ways: the puja-time nakshatra resolved from the current panchangam, and the devotee's birth nakshatra, which can be included in personalized sankalpa wording.

 Examples of nakshatras